Adding Custom Icons to Divi

 4. Tick the checkbox next to the 'Add custom icons for use in modules' option to enable the feature.

-5. Click on 'Choose Image' to select the icon you want from the media library (or upload a new one), then click 'Use Image'.
+5. Click on the '+' symbol to add an existing image icon from the media library or upload a new one.

 The option should now look something like this: